Solvang, California: Filming location

+Infrastructure

 Transportation

 State Route 246 runs through Solvang as Mission Drive, connecting Buellton and U.S. Route 101 to the west, and Santa Ynez and Highway 154 to the east.

-Although most of Solvang's visitors arrive by car, there are three bus connections per day for those arriving at Santa Barbara by rail.
+Although most of Solvang's visitors arrive by car, there are three Amtrak Thruway bus connections per day for those arriving at Santa Barbara by rail.
 The Santa Ynez Valley Transit bus service connects Buellton, Solvang, Santa Ynez, and Los Olivos.
 The Clean Air Express now connects Solvang and Buellton to Goleta and Santa Barbara.

 The nearby Santa Ynez Airport caters to general aviation.

 Public safety

 The Santa Barbara County Sheriff's Office has a sub station in Solvang, while the Solvang Volunteer Fire Department was disbanded in April 2007 and replaced with a contract from the Santa Barbara County Fire Department.